 Table of contents:

-What you need to know about wireless charging
+- What you need to know about the power of wireless chargers

-What you need to know about wireless charging
+- What you need to know when using wireless charging

 On the one hand, no more cable tangle.
 On the other hand, there is a problem with thick cases and overheating of the smartphone.